Canton

 -

-publishes a quarterly newsletter, The Preservationist,
+publishes a seasonal newsletter, The Preservationist,

 to keep CPS members fully informed about preservation issues;